Sushi chef, Sake Sommelier, teacher, speaker, and author specialized in authentic Japanese sushi and Japanese cuisine.

 I was born in 1974 and adopted from Sri Lanka.

-I grew up with Dutch parents and I am the granddaughter of the famous Dutch artist M.C Escher.
+I grew up with Dutch parents and I am a grand daughter of the famous Dutch artist M.C Escher.